Complete Collapse: Promotion

 On June 2, 2021, Sleeping with Sirens released the song "Bloody Knuckles" as the lead single of the then-untitled album.
 A second single, "Crosses", which features Spencer Chamberlain of Underoath, was released on June 22, 2022, simultaneously with the album's announcement, followed by the releases of two promotional singles "Let You Down" featuring Charlotte Sands, and "Ctrl + Alt + Del" on August 11, 2022.
 The single "Complete Collapse" was released on September 14, 2022, alongside an accompanying music video.
-On September 29, 2023, the band released the deluxe version of the album.
+On September 29, 2023, the band released the deluxe version of the album, which featured four acoustic tracks and a bonus song, "Don't Let The Party Die".